 How kuli-kuli is sold in the market

 The next downside in Kuli-kuli business is poor packaging and branding.
-Poor packaging and branding has always been an issue in local foods and drinks businesses in west Africa.
+Poor packaging and branding have always been an issue in local foods and drinks businesses in West Africa.
 Most of the kuli-kuli in the market are sold without any form of packaging.
 They are exposed to air and everything around.
 With a huge market opportunity of about 243 million potential customers, anyone would expect more investment in this snack.

 Some Commendable Improvements in Kuli-kuli Packaging

 Unlike most local African food, kuli-kuli has a long shelf life even without preservative.
-This makes it easy to package.
+This makes it easy to pack.
 Some young entrepreneurs are making commendable efforts to add value to the kuli-kuli in the market by making them more presentable.
-They package the kuli-kuli in transparent sachets or plastic cans and add their brand name.
+They package the kuli-kuli in transparent sachets or plastic cans and add their brand names.
 This is an improvement and their products are far better than what we regularly see in the markets.
 With these level of packaging, some modern stores and supermarkets may consider having these products on their shelves.

 How kuli-kuli should be sold

 To have a world-class product and to have a brand of kuli-kuli that can be sold in supermarkets across Africa, the kuli-kuli in our markets must be improved.
-There need to be improvement in its smell, taste and presentation.
+There needs to be an improvement in its smell, taste and presentation.
 It has to have a standard packaging that will also improve its shelf life.